JL421/USUS/README.md

 -----

 ##Current Features
-**v1.4** (2015-07-06)
+**v1.5** (2015-07-08)

  - Assisted Setup
  - Email Reporting
  - Version Management
- - Batch, Lansweeper, PDQ, and Self Extracting Installer support
+ - Batch, Chocolatey, Lansweeper, PDQ, and Self Extracting Installer support

 -----

 ##Upgrade Notes

- - Should be plug and play with v1.3
- - Moved the Packages to their own repository
+ - Should be plug and play with v1.3+ - Use the -InitialSetup flag to update your Config
- - Updated Flash for Adobe's new server
- - Sorry for the delay, I've been neglecting this because it just works.
-The update is small because I forced myself to put something out to get me back into this
+ - Delete your Config/Includes folder to fetch all required components automatically
+ - Packages will be updated shortly to include new variables for Chocolatey Packages (Tags and WMI name)

 -----